vu-societal-analyics/societal-analytics-lab-website/_blogs/20251022_DataGrant.md

 * Clarity of the proposal and research plan.
 * Feasibility of the plan and timetable.

-**The Societal Analytics Lab will announce the selected projects on the February Newsletter**, i.e. at the latest the second week of February.
+**The Societal Analytics Lab will announce the selected projects on the February 2025 Newsletter**, i.e. at the latest the second week of February 2025.

 # Final outputs